yidimopozhibai/Noise-Suppressed-Query-Retrieval/README.md

 #  Learning Where to Embed: Noise-Aware Positional Embedding for Query Retrieval in Small-Object Detection
+- This work still need to be updated.
 ## 🚀 Anonymous Running Instructions

 This repository contains the code and experimental setup for our 2026 work on HMPE-Bone.
 Below are the standard procedures to run the project and reproduce our results.